AriaSalvatrice/AriaModules/README.md

 ### Fonts used

-The LCD Font is a SVG export of the [Fixed_v01 font by Orgdot](http://www.orgdot.com/aliasfonts/index.htm), released under [a custom MIT-style license](res/components/lcd/Fixed_v01/LICENSE.txt).
+- The LCD Font is a SVG export of the [Fixed_v01 font by Orgdot](http://www.orgdot.com/aliasfonts/index.htm), released under [a custom MIT-style license](res/components/lcd/Fixed_v01/LICENSE.txt).

-The Segment Display Font [DSEG](https://www.keshikan.net/fonts-e.html) by [Keshikan](https://www.keshikan.net/), released under the [OFL 1.1](res/dseg/LICENSE.txt).
-Is is used embedded.
+- The segment display font is [DSEG](https://www.keshikan.net/fonts-e.html) by [Keshikan](https://www.keshikan.net/), released under the [OFL 1.1](res/dseg/LICENSE.txt).
+The TTF file is distributed with the modules.

-Titles are typeset in [Francois One](https://fonts.google.com/specimen/Francois+One) by [Vernon Adams](http://sansoxygen.com/).
+- Titles are typeset in [Francois One](https://fonts.google.com/specimen/Francois+One) by [Vernon Adams](http://sansoxygen.com/).
 This font is not redistributed with the modules.

-Labels are typeset in [Nova](https://fontlibrary.org/en/font/nova) by [Wojciech Kalinowski](https://fontlibrary.org/en/member/wmk69).
+- Labels are typeset in [Nova](https://fontlibrary.org/en/font/nova) by [Wojciech Kalinowski](https://fontlibrary.org/en/member/wmk69).
 This font family is not redistributed with the modules.

 ### Libraries used

-[TonalJS](https://github.com/tonaljs/tonal) by [danigb](https://github.com/danigb) is used in some modules under the terms of the [MIT license](https://github.com/AriaSalvatrice/AriaVCVModules/tree/master/doc/LICENSE_TonalJs.txt)
+- [QuickJS](https://bellard.org/quickjs/) by [Fabrice Bellard](https://bellard.org/) is used in some modules under the terms of the [MIT license](https://github.com/AriaSalvatrice/AriaVCVModules/tree/master/doc/LICENSE_QuickJS.txt)

-[QuickJS](https://bellard.org/quickjs/) by [Fabrice Bellard](https://bellard.org/) is used in some modules under the terms of the [MIT license](https://github.com/AriaSalvatrice/AriaVCVModules/tree/master/doc/LICENSE_QuickJS.txt)
+- [TonalJS](https://github.com/tonaljs/tonal) by [danigb](https://github.com/danigb) is used in some modules under the terms of the [MIT license](https://github.com/AriaSalvatrice/AriaVCVModules/tree/master/doc/LICENSE_TonalJs.txt)

 ### Copyright assignment